-Interstate 15/French Valley Parkway Improvements–Phase 2 Project INFRA Grant Application, if approved, will help fix the Federal Highway Interstate 15 Traffic Crisis
+Interstate 15/French Valley Parkway Improvements will help fix the Federal Highway Interstate 15 Traffic Crisis.

-Construct two northbound mainline Interstate 15 lanes, approximately 2.5 miles long, referred to as Collector/Distributor lanes along Interstate 15 from the Interstate-15/215 Junction to State Route 79/Winchester Road, plus a flyover bridge.
-The 2019 INFRA Grant Funding will help correct the specific choke-point on Interstate 15 (at the 215 Junction) where weaving occurs as drivers choose between I-15 and 215 at the same time as vehicles are merging from State Route 79 onto Interstate 15 and also choosing between I-15 and 215.
+The I-15/French Valley Phase 2 project will address Northbound traffic.
+It will construct two northbound Interstate 15 lanes, approximately 2.5 miles long, referred to as Collector/Distributor lanes along Interstate 15 from the Interstate-15/215 Junction to State Route 79/Winchester Road, plus a flyover bridge.
+This will help correct the specific choke-point on Interstate 15 (at the 215 Junction) where weaving occurs as drivers choose between I-15 and 215 at the same time as vehicles are merging from State Route 79 onto Interstate 15 and also choosing between I-15 and 215.
 This causes daily congestion that backs up northbound traffic between the I-15/215 Junction in Riverside County and into San Diego County; at times up to 20+ miles long.

 Freight and Commerce Concern:

-The Project will specifically address the Nation’s 4th worst congested hotspot in the United States in terms of economic cost!
-INRIX Research, 2017 Report, U.S. Traffic Hotspots: Measuring the Impact of Congestion in the United States.
+The I-15 stretch through Temecula Valley is within the Nation’s 4th worst congested hotspot in the United States in terms of economic cost.
+(INRIX Research, 2017 Report, U.S. Traffic Hotspots: Measuring the Impact of Congestion in the United States.)

 A mandatory Commercial Truck Weigh Station Facility is located in the center of this traffic crisis on Interstate 15.
 This is a major and essential corridor of freight, commerce, trade, tourism, and commuter traffic.